Bennoh-1/javascript-clock/README.md

-# name
+#JavaScript Clock
-francis kibira kariuki
+designed and written by francis kibira kariuki

-#javascriptSlock
+#Description
 this is a normal clock usable to any one whereby someone can be able  to watch his or her in place of his or her comfort whereby just a look of it you will be able to know your time

 #project instruction